 If you are very unfit, have any underlying health issues or are concerned, then please consult your GP before starting the programme.
+It is sensible to be able to comfortably walk briskly for thirty minutes before attempting to undertake C25k.
 Some people find they need to do some regular walking before they start the plan, easing into gentle exercise before they move onto C25k.
 If that is you, look at the link below nhs.uk/oneyou/active10/home...

 There is no age limit to this plan.
 In 2017 we had an 83 year old graduate and many children have done this alongside their parents, although it is the parent’s responsibility to make sure of the suitability for their child and the virtual graduation badge can only be issued to forum members, who have to be over 16 years of age.
 Many starters are overweight, many have other conditions, but remarkably they all seem to benefit from this very simple method of building their fitness.
 A number begin by saying that they have never liked running (school memories often to blame) only to find that within a few sessions they are loving the feeling they get and can see real benefits in a very short time.
 The biggest surprise for most are the mental benefits.
 Running changes the chemical balance in your brain, makes you feel good and ultimately turns you into a run junkie.

 Find yourself some loose clothing to wear, suitable for the time of year and some trainers, if possible.
 Dress for five degrees warmer than it actually is, you will warm up.
+For anyone with breasts, I am advised that a good sports bra is essential equipment.
 Any shoes will do for the first few weeks, but if you persist beyond Week 4 then you really do need to invest in some proper running shoes.
 In my opinion, it is best to go to a specialist running shop and have a gait analysis done.
 This will assess what sort of shoes and support you need to keep injury risk minimal.
-This link discusses running shoes in more detail. healthunlocked.com/couchto5...……………..which-shoes
+This link discusses running shoes in more detail. healthunlocked.com/couchto5...

 C25k can be run outside, which provides fresh air, vitamin D from sunlight, a constantly changing environment and for me, the real joy of running.
 Treadmill running is fine for those who prefer to be indoors.
 It is recommended that you set the treadmill to an incline of 1 degree, at least, to simulate running outdoors, otherwise the transition to outside running can seem extremely difficult, when the glorious day comes, although you may want to continue running on the treadmill, which is fine.
 Running is running, wherever you do it.

 If doing your training outdoors, try to plan a safe route beforehand, preferably avoiding steep hills and crossing too many busy roads.
-You will be told when you are halfway through, so you can turn round and head back home, if doing an out and back workout.
+You will hear a bell when you are halfway through, so you can turn round and head back home, if doing an out and back workout.
 If you want to minimise the strain on your joints, running on grass or trails will reduce the impact.

 Each C25k workout starts with a five minute warmup walk.
 This is to get the heart pumping and muscles and joints warmed up ready for the exertions to come, so it needs to be at a brisk pace, but not so fast that you cannot hold a conversation.
 Your trainer, on the app or podcast, will tell you when to start walking and then when to run, so you do not have to worry about timings.
 Just follow the instructions and enjoy yourself.

 The commonest mistake by those starting this plan is to go too fast.
 You will be told to do your running intervals at a gentle jog, which means you should still be able to hold a conversation, not just gasp the odd word.
-If you are gasping or panting you are going too fast and with short breaths, you are not going to get enough oxygen into your body to supply the demands of your muscles and you will tire quickly.
+If you are gasping or panting you are going too fast and with short breaths, you are not going to get enough oxygen into your body to supply the demands of your muscles and you will tire quickly and you will also suffer more aches and pains because of stress on your legs, as well as being more prone to injury.
 This is called your easy conversational pace.
 It will be different for each runner and will get faster as you get fitter.
 This is the pace at which even elite athletes spend as much as 80% of their training time........... although considerably faster than most of us.
 The body of a new runner will adapt perfectly adequately at a nice gentle jog.
-There is no such thing as too slow, as long as you are maintaining a running action, with both feet simultaneously off the ground on each stride.
+There is no such thing as too slow, as long as you are maintaining a running action, with both feet simultaneously off the ground on each stride, although you should aim to be as fast as possible, while still being able to talk.
 Even if you feel you are reasonably fit and have good cardio health, if you have not run before, or not recently, then please take it easy and allow your body time to develop.
-It is explained in this post, which also explains why you need to take at least one rest day between runs healthunlocked.com/couchto5...
+It is explained in this recommended post, which also explains why you need to take at least one rest day between runs healthunlocked.com/couchto5...

 Speed will come later, when your running body is stronger.